EU countries plan crackdown on firearms after Paris attacks

 “Work on this is now being significantly accelerated,” a Commission spokeswoman told a news briefing on Monday.

-As weapons can be brought into Europe from neighbouring countries, ministers on Friday will address ways of strengthening checks at the external borders of the passport-free Schengen area, which includes most EU nations.
+As weapons can be brought into Europe from neighboring countries, ministers on Friday will address ways of strengthening checks at the external borders of the passport-free Schengen area, which includes most EU nations.

 Schengen’s practice of open borders is already under strain from the chaotic flow of migrants from the Middle East.

-EU countries also plan to speed up talks to reach an agreement on sharing travellers’ data that has been long opposed by EU lawmakers on the grounds it would infringe people’s privacy.
+EU countries also plan to speed up talks to reach an agreement on sharing travelers’ data that has been long opposed by EU lawmakers on the grounds it would infringe people’s privacy.

 EU negotiators will meet on Tuesday to break a stalemate between national governments and the European Parliament on the issue, but it is unclear whether there will be progress.